tycooon/memery/README.md

 end
 ```

-Alternatively, you can clear the whole instance's cache:
+Alternatively, you can clear the entire instance's cache:

 ```ruby
 a.clear_memery_cache!
 ```

-Finally, you can provide a block:
+You can also provide a block, though this approach is somewhat hacky:

 ```ruby
 a.users {}
 ```

-However, this solution is kind of hacky.

 ## Object Shape Optimization

-In Ruby 3.2, a new optimization was introduced that relies on tracking "object shape", and has negative interactions with dynamically added instance variables (introduced after initialization-time).
-See [here](https://bugs.ruby-lang.org/issues/18776) for details, or [here](https://railsatscale.com/2023-10-24-memoization-pattern-and-object-shapes/) for an explanation of the relevance (though both are already somewhat out of date by Ruby 3.3), but fundamentally Memery has substantial advantages over standard memoization techniques here - it introduces only _one_ new instance variable after initialization (`@_memery_memoized_values`), and doesn't expand the object-shape tree substantially.
-But if you are _desperate_ to confine a particular class to a single object-shape, you can call `clear_memery_cache!` in your initializer to set the instance variable ahead of time.
+In Ruby 3.2, a new optimization called "object shape" was introduced, which can have negative interactions with dynamically added instance variables.
+Memery minimizes this impact by introducing only one new instance variable after initialization (`@_memery_memoized_values`).
+If you need to ensure a specific object shape, you can call `clear_memery_cache!` in your initializer to set the instance variable ahead of time.

 ## Contributing